On these pages, you’ll learn what to expect when you choose to start or grow your career with Alberta Health Services.

 A10: Yes, however, priority will be given to students enrolled in Canadian Educational Institutions and Canadians studying abroad.

-Q11: How do I apply for a Non-Clinical Placement?
+Q11: How do I apply for a non-clinical placement?

-Q12: How can I volunteer with Alberta Health Services?
+Q12: How can I volunteer with AHS?